3 Steps to a Stress-Free CRM Upgrade

 It’s good to know is that HSO offers its customers an upgrade assessment.
 We test the upgrade in a test environment, walking through the processes of your company and generate a report of the results.
 Working with your users, we provide advice on possible new functionality that the end user may wish to take advantage of and what is needed to carry out the upgrade properly.
 For example, adjusting customisation.
 This way you are expertly prepared, and the business and your employees will not face any unpleasant surprises before, during or after the upgrade.

-If you want to know more about upgrading your CRM software, contact us for a chat about your requirements.
+If you want to know more about upgrading to Microsoft Dynamics CRM, contact us for a chat about your requirements.